bernatgel/karyoploter_tutorial/docs/Examples/CpGIslands/CpGIslands.md

 ![plot of chunk Figure1](images//Figure1-1.png)

 With that many regions it's impossible to distinguish them but we can see there are regions with different densities of CpG islands.
-We can plt them together with their density to get a more informative plot.
+We can plot them together with their density to get a more informative plot.